 If you offer more than one product, you probably wonder how customers that purchase a specific product behave differently over time compared to other customers.
 Want to know more?
 Check out this tutorial to explore the lifetime purchasing behavior of customer cohorts based on specific products that they have purchased.

-This best practice is provided by MBI Data Analysis Services (DAS).
-We look forward to answering any of your specific business questions!
+This best practice is provided by Adobe Commerce Intelligence Data Analysis Services (DAS).
 Contact support for more info.